RomanZavorka/ENGETO_SQL_PROJECT/readme.md

 Now that the two tables have been successfully joined and the records have been limited according to our needs, the columns in the resulting table are to be specified using the 'SELECT' clause.

 The objective is to provide data regarding GDP, GINI coefficient and population height in other European countries in specific years, this information can be found in the table 'economies.'
-From the table 'countries', the names a closer description of localization of individual countries have been added.
+From the table 'countries', the names and closer description of localization of individual countries have been added.
 In the end, the following columns have been selected:

 * c.country - names of individual countries.
 * c.region_in_world - closer description of country localization.